 Perhaps if he’d worked less hard, taken more exercise and slept and eaten better he might never have got so tired, his immune system might have been stronger and being stronger might then have prevented the cold from beginning.

 Of course, the author might say that in that case he wouldn’t have completed the book in time.
 Anyway, he is as he is.

 Let’s hope he meets his publisher’s deadline.

-Definition of a combined Excess/Deficient or Full/Empty condition: this occurs when there is both a weak state of Upright Qi (the immune force) and a remaining pathogenic factor - one that remains despite the attempts of the Upright Qi to dislodge it.
+Definition of a combined Excess or Deficient or Full/Empty condition: this occurs when there is both a weak state of Upright Qi (the immune force) and a remaining pathogenic factor – one that remains despite the attempts of the Upright Qi to dislodge it.

 Syndromes in Chinese medicine are full or empty, excess or deficient.

 Some syndromes are nearly always deficient.
-For example what is called the 'Kidney Yin' syndrome is one of deficiency.
+For example what we call the ‘Kidney Yin’ syndrome is one of deficiency.
 That doesn’t mean that Kidney Yin excess doesn’t occur, though it’s very rare.
-But if it occurs many acupuncturists might give it another name because if someone is said to have Kidney Yin syndrome, it’s assumed to be deficient, because it (nearly) always is.
+But if it occurs many acupuncturists might give it another name because if someone has a Kidney Yin syndrome we assume it to be deficient, because it (nearly) always is.